|

 When used in the camper trailer from the 12volt battery system, the

-ResMed AirSense10 draws 3.75 amps on in auto mode as measured through
+ResMed AirSense10 draws 3.75amps in auto mode as measured through

-By turning the humidifier & the hose heater off we can reduce the
+By turning the humidifier & the hose heater off using 'aeroplane

-8 hours.
-That is one third of the power needed to run the CPAP in
+8 hours or around one third of the power needed to run the CPAP in

 auto mode.